 Annually.
 NRSP Committee holds an annual meeting and subsequently submits an annual report (see below) in NIMSS using the SAES-422 form within 90 days of the annual meeting.
 Note that a midterm progress report is needed in year three as described below.

-If a change in the annual budget from the approved five-year budget is requested, a detailed justification must be submitted to the NRSP Review Committee and regional Executive Directors for consideration by the regional associations.
+If a change in the annual budget from the approved five year budget is requested, a detailed justification must be submitted to the NRSP RC and regional Executive Directors for consideration by the regional associations.

-October—November (Year 2): NRSP Mid-Term review forms are assigned via email to NRSP AAs.
-AAs review project activities and accomplishments and email completed midterm review form to the NRSP-RC by January 15.
+October—November (Year 2): NRSP midterm review forms are assigned via email to NRSP AAs.
+AAs review project activities and accomplishments and email completed midterm review form to the NRSP RC by January 15.
 The AA review should be a combined effort between all four NRSP AAs.
 Only one form is required per project.

-February 28 (Year 3): NRSP AA midterm review forms due to NRSP-RC.
-The NRSP-RC reviews these forms and conducts their own evaluations prior to their June meeting/teleconference.
+February 28 (Year 3): NRSP AA midterm review forms due to NRSP RC.
+The NRSP RC reviews these forms and conducts their own evaluations prior to their June meeting.

 February—April.
-Regional associations review budget requests for new projects and any alteration to existing project budgets during spring meetings and transmit comments to the NRSP Review Committee.
+Regional associations review budget requests for new projects and any alteration to existing project budgets during spring meetings and transmit comments to the NRSP RC.

 April—September.
-The NRSP Review Committee interacts with NRSP Administrative Advisors and NIFA to determine and recommend any budget changes for the next year to the ESS.
+The NRSP RC interacts with NRSP AAs and NIFA to determine and recommend any budget changes for the next year to the ESS.

-The NRSP Review Committee meets in person or via teleconference in June to discuss proposed budgets and feedback from regional associations.
-The budget recommendations are forwarded to the regional Executive Directors and each NRSP Administrative Adviser.
+The NRSP RC meets in person or via teleconference in June to discuss proposed budgets and feedback from regional associations.
+The budget recommendations are forwarded to the regional Executive Directors and each NRSP AA.

 September.
-The NRSP Review Committee reports at the ESS annual meeting on the final project proposals with projected budgets, project midterm reviews, and its recommendations.
-SAES Directors vote (one vote per institution contributing off-the-top funding) on approval of the project and its five-year budget.
-A simple

-majority vote is required to overturn the NRSP Review Committee recommendation.
+The NRSP RC reports at the ESS annual meeting on final project proposals with projected budgets, project midterm reviews, and its recommendations.
+SAES Directors vote (one vote per institution contributing off-the-top funding) on approval of the project and its five year budget.
+A simple majority vote is required to carry the motion..

 October 1.
 NRSPs continue.